Takayuki Yagami

 When developing Yagami, the Ryu Ga Gotoku Studio team wanted to create a new type of main character following the release of Yakuza 6: The Song of Life, which concludes the story of series protagonist Kazuma Kiryu.
-In contrast to the Kiryu's strong, heroic presence, Yagami is meant to be a more relatable character due to his troubled life.
+Contrasting Kiryu's strong, heroic presence, Yagami is meant to be a more relatable character due to his troubled life.
 To differentiate between the two protagonists, Yagami was given sidequests in which he becomes friends with residents of Kamurocho.
 Takuya Kimura was chosen to voice Yagami to appeal to a wide audience.
 Greg Chun, who played Yagami in English-language versions of the game, said the role was challenging but enjoyable.

 Critical response to Yagami has been generally positive.
 Video game journalists have praised the depth of Yagami's character arc and backstory in Judgment, and have favorably compared him to former protagonist Kiryu.
 Kimura and Chun have both been commended for their portrayals of the character.